dondi/bazaar/online-tips.md

 In addition to [maintaining multiple lines of communication](#maintain-multiple-lines-of-communication) (essentially the online rule to rule them all), here are a few more factors to consider when fully online.

 ### Synchronous Class Sessions
 I will hold classes at our scheduled times via Zoom.
-But again, _see the first section about taking care of yourself first_.
-I will record those Zoom sessions and post them to Brightspace.
+But again, _see the [what was said earlier](#take-care-of-yourself-and-your-vicinity-first) about taking care of yourself first_.
+I will record all Zoom sessions and post them to Brightspace.
 I won’t have much time to clean up or refine these videos so they’ll be quite raw (and thus best kept private 😂)—hope that will be OK.
 As mentioned, please visit the **Content > Overview** section of our Brightspace course page for Zoom links and content.

 See [the last section of this document](#maximize-live-session-success-by-learning-how-to-control-your-feed) for some tips on getting the most out of this medium.

 ### Interactions with Classmates
 If one thing _really_ changes in an online format, it is our interpersonal interactions.
 Listening to a professor talk at you or show you stuff on a screen isn’t too different, and neither is putting your nose to the grindstone to get 💩 done on your own.

 What shifts significantly—and in many ways what we (including professors) miss the most in this new normal—is how we interact with others in our class.
-As such, perhaps the biggest change in my course(s) with you will be intentionally increased opportunities to work with your classmates, live and online.
-To maximize success with these (now-rare) encounters, please keep the following in mind:
+As such, perhaps the biggest change in my course(s) with you will be intentionally increased opportunities to work with your classmates, live but online.
+To maximize success with these encounters, please keep the following in mind:
-* Maintain reliable communication with your current (or past) collaborators—the multi-channel approach I mentioned above will help among your classmates as well
+* Maintain reliable communication with your current (or past) collaborators—the [multi-channel approach](#maintain-multiple-lines-of-communication) I mentioned above will help among your classmates as well
 * Try to be as flexible as possible with each other when scheduling things—there may be some give one way or the other, and although that might take some work, the hope is that the resulting interactions will be worth it (this is particularly relevant for working with folks in different time zones, as addressed in [the next section](#time-zone-differences)
 * Don’t hesitate to approach me if you encounter any challenges or issues with working in a group

 ### Time Zone Differences
-For students who live in different time zones, connecting to the live sessions and pre-scheduled office hours may become infeasible (unless you are truly a night denizen and can now live by your true body clock 🌒🌔🌕🌖🌘).
+For students who live in different time zones, connecting to the synchronous sessions and pre-scheduled office hours may become infeasible (unless you are truly a night denizen and can now live by your true body clock 🌒🌔🌕🌖🌘).

-If you are in this situation, note that the live sessions will continue to be recorded and posted to Brightspace, so feel free to view those whenever the time is right for you.
+If you are in this situation, note that the live sessions will be recorded and posted to Brightspace, so feel free to view those whenever the time is right for you.
 For office hours and other direct interactions, start with the following:
 - email
 - Slack
 - Discord